-Alibaba provides certain trade guarantees and secure payment methods (like credit card or PayPal) to protect your transactions.
+Alibaba provides certain trade guarantees and secure payment methods to protect your transactions.
 It also has protocols to make sure suppliers are legally registered, and allows you to report a seller whom you suspect of fraud.
 These tools help to keep you safe on Alibaba.

-With that said, Alibaba cannot guarantee the ability (legal or otherwise) of their suppliers to list certain authentic branded products for sale.
-There have also been cases where suppliers on Alibaba have slipped through cracks in the verification process and ended up scamming buyers in various ways.
+With that said, the platform cannot guarantee the ability (legal or otherwise) of their suppliers to list certain authentic branded products for sale.
+There have also been cases where suppliers have slipped through cracks in the verification process and ended up scamming buyers in various ways.

 Fortunately, there are ways to reduce the risks that come with buying in bulk, and weed out the scammers.
 We'll explain more below.